 Discussion

+(We may consider moving the synthetic fiber analysis to this section to highlight high accuracy of FIRE )

 What are pros and cons of each method?
 Discussion should include computation time, expandability to larger images, ability to handle noise, dense fibers, curvy fibers, fibers of varying thickness and brightness, fibers of varying outline shape (like does the fiber look like a string of pearls vs a straight rod for example).